18. Web-Slinging Adventures

 21. The Twilight Zone Tower of Terror

-There are four highly-themed Disney dark ride / drop towers out there.
+There are four highly-themed Disney dark ride / drop towers at Disney Parks.
 One of them is one-of-a-kind.
 Three of them share the same operational skeleton.
 But all four offer vastly different experiences thanks to the stories they tell and how they tell them.

 A. The Twilight Zone Tower of Terror (Disney’s Hollywood Studios, 1994)